-The Australian Tax Deadline of October 31 is fast approaching and you’ll want to avoid fees, penalties and even a potential audit for lodging a late tax return.
-Even though time is closing in, you’ll want to make the most out of the 2019 tax time and maximise your tax return.
+The Australian Tax Deadline of October 31 has come and gone but you’ll want to avoid fees, penalties and even a potential audit for lodging a late tax return.
+Even though time has closed, you’ll want to make the most out of the 2020 tax time and maximise your tax return.

 After all, why pay more tax than you have to.

 The more organised you are, the less stressful tax time is.
 It’s a good idea to keep all of your receipts, invoices and bills in one place so you don’t have to go through every box and drawer in the house to back up your claims.
 Without accurate records, you won’t be able to claim more of your expenses.

 ITP recommend the use of a cloud based accounting software package.
 Not only will it keep you up to date with managing your receipts, you’ll be able to download a list with the simple click of a mouse come tax time.
 The ATO can ask for your receipts going back as far as five years and many modern thermal receipts fade within twelve months.Having digital copies or photos of receipts means that this problem will be overcome and you will have no problem proving your expenses.

 While each person’s tax return is different, here is a general list of the statements you’ll need to bring with you into your appointment:

 - A copy of last year’s tax return

 - Paperwork for the sale of businesses, shares or property